yewnork/TestNotesProject/README.md

 # Other Info:

-Generic DB info (USER/PW/DB_NAME) is in the .env file
+Generic DB info (USER/PW/DB_NAME) is in the .env file.

 Username \\ Passwords